-- Lumber Liquidators recommends the use of BostikTM adhesives and sealer/adhesive systems that are approved for use with solid wood flooring products for this application. - Please check the manufacturers' Technical Data Sheets "TDS" and instructions to ensure the adhesive is approved for your type of installation and the details of subfloor prep, moisture and pH testing, approved substrates, trowel sizes, cure times, coverage and other important information. - TDS sheets can be found at www.lumberliquidators.com on the adhesive product pages.
+- Lumber Liquidators recommends the use of BostikTM adhesives and sealer/adhesive systems that are approved for use with bamboo flooring products for this application. - Please check the manufacturers' Technical Data Sheets "TDS" and instructions to ensure the adhesive is approved for your type of installation and the details of subfloor prep, moisture and pH testing, approved substrates, trowel sizes, cure times, coverage and other important information. - TDS sheets can be found at www.lumberliquidators.com on the adhesive product pages.
+For "Double Stick" applications; please contact your local store for the proper application methods.